100 Dubai Facts You Probably Haven’t Heard Before. From the Interesting to the Fun to the Strange

-Adding to the already impressive skyline, the hotel stands at 356 metres with 528 rooms.
+Adding to the already impressive skyline, the hotel stands at 356 metres with 528 rooms and 75 floors.
 It is one metre taller than the previous record holder, the JW Mariott Marquis, which is also in Dubai.

 A quarter of the world’s cranes are located here